1729patrick/wwdc-22/README.md

 In addition, I also love to share knowledge by developing projects in my spare time.
 Once I helped to develop a co-funded by the Erasmus+ Program of the European Union to facilitate the exchanges between schools across Europe and make more common and usual teaching and learning by having an international approach.
 This project emerged precisely to facilitate the union of knowledge that is dispersed throughout society, especially among schools.

 For the same reason, to share knowledge about environmental issues that affect marine life, I chose the topic for this Swift Student Challenge.
-I hope this app helps people to realize how small personal attitudes, united with other people, generate a big result and change the world.
+I hope this app helps people to realize how small personal attitudes, united with other people, generate a big result and can change the world.